aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 description: Utility
 ---

+!!! note "This is currently in Beta, as we might change Store parameters in the next release."

 The feature flags utility provides a simple rule engine to define when one or multiple features should be enabled depending on the input.

-!!! tip "For simpler use cases where a feature is simply on or off for all users, use [Parameters](parameters.md) utility instead."

 ## Terminology